Overview

 Summary

-Scoring Page Rules are listed below the Summary.
-All scoring rules are available for review, regardless of if there is an Active Flag, or not.
-There are 4 main types of scoring rules.
+Scoring Rules are listed below the Summary.
+All scoring rules are available for review, regardless of if there is an active flag, or not.
+There are 4 main types of scoring rules:

 - Integrations